A Complete Overview of Non-Functional Testing:

 As the name itself depicts, this testing concentrates on the non-functional aspect of the application.
 So what are the non-functional aspects?
 Or should I say what are the features which are not related to the functionality of the application?

 - How does the application perform under normal circumstances?

-- How the application behave when too many user logs in concurrently?
+- How does the application behave when too many users log in concurrently?